Approximated Prompt Tuning for Vision-Language Pre-trained Models: Introduction

-Overall, our contributions are three-fold: \begin{itemize} \item We identify the key challenges of prompt tuning on common VLP models, \emph{e.g.} ViLT~\cite{conf/icml/KimSK21} and METER~\cite{conf/cvpr/DouXGWWWZZYP0022}, which are excessive computation overhead and low prompt tuning efficiency. \item We propose a novel \emph{approximated prompt tuning} (APT) method for both parameter- and computation-efficient prompt tuning, which approximates the influence of prompt tokens to the input sequence via independent prompt aggregation steps. \item The proposed APT not only outperforms existing prompt tuning methods but also achieves better performance than other PETL approaches on 2 VLP models and 4 VL tasks.
-Its generalization is also validated on CLIP for image classification tasks. \end{itemize}
+Overall, our contributions are three-fold: \begin{itemize} \item We identify the key challenges of prompt tuning on common VLP models, \emph{e.g.} ViLT~\cite{conf/icml/KimSK21} and METER~\cite{conf/cvpr/DouXGWWWZZYP0022}, which are excessive computation overhead and low prompt tuning efficiency. \item We propose a novel \emph{approximated prompt tuning} (APT) method for both parameter- and computation-efficient prompt tuning, which approximates the influence of prompt tokens via independent aggregation steps. \item The proposed APT not only outperforms existing prompt tuning methods but also achieves better performance than other PETL approaches on 2 VLP models and 4 VL tasks.
+Its generalization is also validated on CLIP and StableDiffusion. \end{itemize}